 Many escape games in Paris are either suited to children or take place in venues specially designed for people of all ages.
 Inside Opéra, which takes place in the Palais Garnier, is suitable for children from 8 years of age.
 All of the Team Break venues are suited to participants 8 years and older.
 Leavin Room’s escape game ‘Le Pays des Merveilles’ is for players from 7 years of age.
 The Kairos game, ‘Pirates des Antilles’, can be played by families with children aged 6 and older.

 More info about escape games

 Another fun thing to do with the family is a virtual reality experience, which lets you get inside an actual movie, or go diving or rock climbing without ever leaving Paris.
-The VirtualTime Voltaire and VirtualTime Montorgueil centres are open to kids, as long as they are at least 120cm (3.9 ft) tall.
+ILLUCITY La Villette is open to kids, as long as they are at least 120cm (3.9 ft) tall.

 The Anima agency organizes treasure hunts, quizzes and orienteering for families in search of an offbeat activity for all age groups.

 Parc Zoologique de Paris

 Kids and grownups alike will have a wonderful time gazing at the 180 animal species in the Paris zoo.
 There are five biozones to explore, and you can also watch the wolves, rhinos, sea lions and lemurs being fed.

 In this eerily lifelike haunted house, visitors wander from one room into the next with no prior warning of what to expect.
 The blood-drenched scenes and kooky characters at the Manoir de Paris will send thrills down everyone’s spine.